Kaufman-Lab-Columbia/ClustSim/README.md

 </p>

 ### Varying Cluster Shape
 Circular, elliptical, micellular, or fibrillar clusters in 2D, or spherical clusters in 3D, can be simulated by setting the `cluster_shape` parameter to `'circle'`, `'ellipse'`, `'micelle'`, `'fiber'`, or `'sphere'`, respectively.
-The simulation size is defined by setting `space=(lower_bound, upper_bound)`.
+The simulation size is defined by setting `space=upper_bound` which will set the size of the simulation with origin set at 0.
+Otherwise, the origin can be set manually with `space=(lower_bound, upper_bound)`.
 The separation between cluster centers can also be set using the `min_sep` argument.

 ```
 X, labels = simulate_clusters(